 While the iron might be hot to strike on getting your home refinanced, your current debt-to-income ratio might cool down your prospects.
 You’ll want to keep your monthly mortgage payments to no more than 30 percent of your monthly income and your debt-to-income ratio to no more than 35 percent.
 Even if you’re approved for refinancing, it’s suggested that you always try to keep your debts to a minimum, no matter if you’re seeking approval to be refinanced.

 3. Your Credit Score

-You may have good credit and still have your refinance request denied.
+You may have good credit and still have your refinance mortgage request denied.
 The reason for this is lenders have become even stricter when it comes to their lending criteria.
-For the absolute lowest mortgage interest rates, you’ll need to aim for having a credit score of at least 720, which may or may not be feasible for you.
-While it’s entirely possible to be approved for a new loan if your score is lower than 720, your interest rates likely won’t be the best as a result.
+For ideal mortgage interest rates, you’ll need to aim for having a credit score of at least 720, which may or may not be feasible for you.
+While it’s entirely possible to be approved for a new loan if your score is lower than 720, your interest rates likely won’t be the ideal as a result.

 4. The Cost of Refinancing